The Complete Guide To Processing Card-Not-Present Transactions

 Once your bases are covered with PCI compliance, you can rest easy knowing that your legal and liability concerns have at least been reasonably mitigated.

-Additional layers of security may be worth looking into as well, especially if your livelihood involves online sales
+Additional layers of security may be worth looking into as well, especially if your livelihood involves online sales.
+Some major tools to help combat card not present fraud include:

-- Address Verification System (AVS): This system checks to see if your customer’s address is the same as the person who owns the credit card.
+- Address Verification System (AVS): Using the Address Verification System, merchants can check that the customer’s address in a CNP transaction is the same as the person who owns the credit card.
 Verifying the billing address or zip code against Visa or Mastercard billing information of the cardholder can prevent misuse and protect your business from fraud.

-- CVV Checks: A CVV check requires your customers to enter in the additional three numbers at the back of the card (four digits for American Express).
-Since this information can be stored (and also stolen), it also makes sense to require customers to re-enter the card code whenever there is an unrecognized device or change to a shipping address.
+- CVV Checks: A CVV check requires your customers to provide the credit card security code — the additional three numbers at the back of the card (four digits for American Express).
+Credit card verification (CVV) numbers are not meant to be stored because they can verify that the card was in the customer’s hands when they made a purchase.
+It also makes sense to require customers to re-enter the card code whenever there is an unrecognized device or change to a shipping address.

-- 3-D Secure: This provides an extra layer of security for online transactions.
+- 3-D Secure: This provides an extra layer of security for CNP payments.
 If you have heard of Mastercard SecureCode, Verified by Visa, or American Express Safekey, then you are familiar with 3-D Secure.
 Mastercard SecureCode, for instance, requires a PIN code to be entered into an inline window that is securely hosted by the issuing bank.
 The code is never shared with you directly.
 This authentication step is designed to reduce your liability and improve security.
-Many processors that cater specifically to online businesses, such as Stripe, offer 3D Secure bundled with their services.
+Many processors that cater specifically to online businesses, such as Stripe, offer 3-D Secure bundled with their services.

 Fully grasping the nuances of credit card processing can be difficult.
 However, it’s definitely worth taking a bit of time to understand how and why card-not-present transactions are different from card-present payment processing.

-Even merchants who run brick-and-mortar shops have to deal with the cost of CNP payments.
-If you have a storefront shop, taking the time to train your team to spot the difference between the two types of transactions and keeping up with the latest compliant software/EMV readers will go a long way towards keeping your costs down —and your payment security tighter.
+Even merchants who run brick-and-mortar shops have to deal with the cost of CNP payments occasionally.
+If you have a storefront shop, taking the time to train your team to understand the difference between the two types of transactions and keeping up with the latest compliant software/EMV readers will go a long way towards keeping your costs down —and your payment security tighter.

 If you run an online business, your focus should be on making sure you have the appropriate security measures enabled with a good payment processor — preferably one that does the bulk of the work for you!
-At the end of the day, you will take the hit from chargebacks and fraud if you don’t have the right protections.
+At the end of the day, you will take the hit from chargebacks and fraud if you don’t have the right protections, especially for CNP transactions where there is so much potential for for fraud.

 Shopping around for eCommerce businesses solutions?
 Read How To Choose An eCommerce Merchant Account.